harold/rss-box/README.md

  - `npm install -g nodemon`, if you don't have nodemon yet.
  - Easy mode: `nodemon`
- - Everything is a bit dicey so far, the code functions, but its unpolished.
+ - Everything is a bit dicey so far; the code works, but it's unpolished.

 ### TODO (in no particular order)
  - saved items